rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 I then have 3 rounds of discussions (which I call entrée, main course and dessert).

-First round is the child in the pond and I usually follow the explanation by Peter Singer in the following clip closely: Singer: The Drowning Child.
+First round is the child in the pond and I usually follow the explanation by Peter Singer in the following clip closely: [Singer: The Drowning Child](https://youtu.be/rBMZiaD-OYo?t=2).
 The corresponding question is “If you’re going to condemn the person not saving the drowning child, then shouldn’t you yourself also condemn people who aren’t donating to charity thus not saving people in developing countries?
 Are these cases morally equivalent or not?”

-Second round I give them the option of choosing between three questions:
+In the second round, I give them the option of choosing between three questions:

 i.
-Jacob Rees-Mogg and Rory Stewart Debate Human Rights (start to 6.53)  “Would you agree that it is not justifiable to kill one person in order to harvest their organs to save five other individuals.
+[Jacob Rees-Mogg and Rory Stewart Debate Human Rights](https://youtu.be/VO2Ry4j79LU?t=413) (start at 6:53)  _“Would you agree that it is not justifiable to kill one person in order to harvest their organs to save five other individuals.
 Would you furthermore agree that if a child was in a possession of information of a ticking bomb which is going to destroy a million people in the city that it is justifiable to twist the thumb of the child to find out where that bomb was (hence saving the city).
 If you agree with the statements above, what about the space in between?
-How do we make decisions there?”
+How do we make decisions there?”_

 ii.
 Anything to do with discounting lives (and population ethics).
 I wasn’t really happy with how this turned out so I suggest you figure out your own question here.
-I used: “Would you rather save 1 live this year of 50 lives in 50 years?” and “would you rather live another 10 years in great happiness, like a 9.5 out of 10 or live another 50 years kind of mediocre?”.
+I used: _“Would you rather save 1 live this year of 50 lives in 50 years?”_ and _“Would you rather live another 10 years in great happiness, like a 9.5 out of 10 or live another 50 years kind of mediocre?”_.

 iii.
 Cause selection.
 Instead of just telling them the scale, tractability, neglectedness framework I let them come up with it themselves.
 The question: how do you compare donating to avoiding climate change to donating to research about male baldness to donating to research on malaria?
-I put an experienced EA’er in charge I call this comparing the incomparable.
+I put an experienced EA in charge I call this comparing the incomparable.
 The experienced person can than lead things (but only asking questions and answering questions concerning facts).
-I used an introduction from Sjir (he allowed me to share this with you on youtube https://youtu.be/pyrFiZYw-aw).
+I used an introduction from Sjir (he allowed me to share this with you on YouTube [https://youtu.be/pyrFiZYw-aw](https://www.youtube.com/watch?v=pyrFiZYw-aw)).

 Finally, dessert is about feeling guilty.
-The problem statement: “Basically once we have agreed that saving a child in a pond is morally equivalent to saving a child somewhere around the world from malaria then we might start to see metaphorical childs in ponds around us all the time.
-If that is what you believe, then situations metaphorically happen where there is a child drowning just outside your window and you say: ‘nah man I can’t be bothered now, I just don’t feel like it… I’m watching netflix!”
+The problem statement: _“Basically once we have agreed that saving a child in a pond is morally equivalent to saving a child somewhere around the world from malaria, then we might start to see metaphorical children in ponds around us all the time.
+If that is what you believe, then situations metaphorically happen where there is a child drowning just outside your window and you say: ‘nah man I can’t be bothered now, I just don’t feel like it… I’m watching netflix!'
 We might experience guilt.
 And these situations will occur no matter how much we try to do good, we can’t do it all.
 So we need to find a way to deal with this guilt.
 How are you going to put (E)A into your life?
-How do you find the right balance between helping others and helping yourself?”
-I let them answer this in pairs.
+How do you find the right balance between helping others and helping yourself?”_ I let them answer this in pairs.

 In between rounds we summarize their findings.
 Near the end I take about 20 minutes to explain some answers to the questions they face as generally considered by the EA community.

 Rationale:

-\* Distinguish the movement from ideology is a way to make people feel less threatened.
+* Distinguish the movement from ideology is a way to make people feel less threatened.

-\* I use the guiding principles primary for the more experienced EA’ers in the room as a reminder of being open, welcoming and not to lean on their experience in the discussions.
+* I use the guiding principles primary for the more experienced EA’ers in the room as a reminder of being open, welcoming and not to lean on their experience in the discussions.
 I was really pleased how it helped set the tone for the discussions.
 (I even just read the first sentence of “collaboration” aloud).

-\* I found that many people are slumbering utilitarians and I really felt a shift from the audience towards utilitarianism/consequentialism which made me happy as I feel this is an important change.
+* I found that many people are slumbering utilitarians and I really felt a shift from the audience towards utilitarianism/consequentialism which made me happy as I feel this is an important change.
 Once you consider yourself a utilitarian or consequentialist it is only a very small step to being thoroughly convinced of the need for EA.
 I noticed this shift because they were coming up with answers like “Rule utilitarianism” and “we tried to evaluate different causes and figured that in the end it is all about happiness.
 We don’t really know what function to use to evaluate this all but…”.

-\* The middle round has 3 options to choose from.
+* The middle round has 3 options to choose from.
 I feel that people having a choice are more likely to like their choice (sense of agency?).

-\*  I feel that it is important to have at least 1 question about some far future/population ethics thing because this is a significant part of EA.
+* I feel that it is important to have at least 1 question about some far future/population ethics thing because this is a significant part of EA.

-\* I used the clip of Sjir as I feel this really adds another dimension to the workshop (visual, personal, practical, it shows the audience that working for EA isn’t just really effective it is also fun!) and I think it would be great if we have some clips of some people working for an EA organisation where:
+* I used the [clip of Sjir](https://www.youtube.com/watch?v=pyrFiZYw-aw) as I feel this really adds another dimension to the workshop (visual, personal, practical, it shows the audience that working for EA isn’t just really effective it is also fun!) and I think it would be great if we have some clips of some people working for an EA organisation where:

-they introduces him/herself (1 min),
+  * they introduces him/herself (1 min),

-they shows us around in their workspace (2-4 min)
+  * they shows us around in their workspace (2-4 min)

-the tell us about a problem they encounter in their work this week (2-5 min).
+  * the tell us about a problem they encounter in their work this week (2-5 min).

-If any of you knows anyone who might be willing to make such a clip (or if you are working for an EA organisation and could do this).
+* If any of you know anyone who might be willing to make such a clip (or if you are working for an EA organisation and could do this).
 Please let me know!
 I think it would really improve things.

-\* Ending in pairs with the question on guilt serves three purposes: i. make them reflect on the workshop, ii. to avoid coming across as preaching or heavy iii. make them look ahead a little as well.
+* Ending in pairs with the question on guilt serves three purposes: i. make them reflect on the workshop, ii. to avoid coming across as preaching or heavy iii. make them look ahead a little as well.
 I was really happy with this end (on the evaluation form someone wrote: “and the best things was, it was not depressing at all!”).

 Recommendations:

-\* I did this workshop only once and I feel like there is still a lot of room for improvement!
+* I did this workshop only once and I feel like there is still a lot of room for improvement!
 So don’t stick too much to what is here.
 This is also the reason it has 4 stars (I believe this easily can become 5 stars)

-\* After 3 hours I noticed people started to get tired.
+* After 3 hours I noticed people started to get tired.
 I feel this makes a lot of sense because they’re having intellectually challenging discussions and it was socially challenging to boot.
 I feel that this workshop would benefit from something entirely different somewhere halfway.

-\* I think this is one of the more challenging formats to host because: i. you’re asking them very hard questions which is easy to become confusing instead of fun, ii. you’re leaving a lot in the hands of your audience, if there is one person who is kind of disagreeable their influence can be pretty big, iii. you need experienced group leaders who really know what they are doing
+* I think this is one of the more challenging formats to host because: i. you’re asking them very hard questions which is easy to become confusing instead of fun, ii. you’re leaving a lot in the hands of your audience, if there is one person who is kind of disagreeable their influence can be pretty big, iii. you need experienced group leaders who really know what they are doing

-\* Make sure you put a lot of thought/effort into making the questions really clear and concrete.
+* Make sure you put a lot of thought/effort into making the questions really clear and concrete.

-\* Make sure you have enough examples on why these questions are actually really relevant and practical.
+* Make sure you have enough examples on why these questions are actually really relevant and practical.

-\* Be prepared for lack of hypothetical thinking.
+* Be prepared for the lack of hypothetical thinking.
 Some people in your audience will lack this ability.
-I witnessed the following conversation.
+I witnessed the following conversation:

-Participant 1: “Let us disregard all other stuff, there are just 2 buttons, if you press button 1 you’ll save one life this year if you press button 2 you’ll save one life in 50 years, which would you press?”
+  * participant 1: _“Let us disregard all other stuff, there are just 2 buttons, if you press button 1 you’ll save one life this year if you press button 2 you’ll save one life in 50 years, which would you press?”_

-participant 2: “yeah, but I don’t know if that is really realistic”,
+  * participant 2: _“yeah, but I don’t know if that is really realistic”_,

-participant 1: “Yeah but it is a thought experiment, hypothetical.
-This way we can first look at it in its simplest form and then we can add in uncertainty later. \[… some more like this…] participant 2: “yeah, but I don’t think this is even possible”
+  * participant 1: _“Yeah but it is a thought experiment, hypothetical.
+This way we can first look at it in its simplest form and then we can add in uncertainty later. _\[… some more like this…]_"_
+  * participant 2: _“yeah, but I don’t think this is even possible”_

-participant 1: \[very frustrated].
+  * participant 1: _"_\[very frustrated]_"_.

-\* You can also mark this as a “bring a friend” event.
+* You can also mark this as a “bring a friend” event.
 Worked well for us.

-\* The youtube clip of the child in a pond has pretty good comments which can prepare you for what you might encounter.
+* The YouTube clip of the child in a pond has pretty good comments which can prepare you for what you might encounter.
 Can be worth reading.

-\* I’d recommend sharing this picture (on annual spending on malaria research and male baldness research) after the group comparing different cause areas has discussed their findings.
+* I’d recommend sharing [this picture](https://drive.google.com/drive/folders/1tCwo1g3TdIajH0I52Q0W6mZcOcL0TzGp) (on annual spending on malaria research and male baldness research) after the group comparing different cause areas has discussed their findings.

 **6.3.3 The 5-charities pitch (\*\*\*\*)**